-Canadian composer, artist/musician, bassist, vocalist, multi-instrumentalist, songwriter, music educator, arranger, music producer, sound engineer, sound designer, and samplist, Sage Reynolds, works in a variety of musical styles and contexts, including jazz, folk, indie folk/rock, country, world music, R&B, hip hop, cinematic music, and others.
-As an educator, Sage’s activities include Private Study instruction at Concordia University (2009-present), jazz combo coaching at The McGill Conservatory of Music (2004-2022), the presentation of masterclasses, and the independent instruction of other private students.
+Canadian composer, artist/musician, bassist, vocalist, multi-instrumentalist, songwriter, music educator, arranger, music producer, sound engineer, sound designer, and samplist, Sage Reynolds, works from Ottawa & Montréal doing projects in a variety of musical styles and contexts, including jazz, folk, indie folk/rock, country, world music, R&B, hip hop, cinematic music, and others.
+As an educator, Sage’s activities include Private Study instruction at Concordia University (since 2009) and the independent instruction of other private students.
+Sage was a jazz combo coach at The McGill Conservatory of Music (2004-2022).

-Sage has performed on both national and international stages and has performed and/or recorded with a multitude of groups/artists (see CV for highlights), including Thomas Hellman, Jordan Officer, Life in Winter, Sage Reynolds Quartet, Sage Reynolds- The Long Drift, Emilie Clepper, Andrea Lindsay, Notre Dame de Grass, Alejandra Ribera, Sussex/Rob Lutes, Katie Moore & Andrew Horton, Li’l Andy, Joe Grass, Courtney Wing, Matt Lipscombe, Julian Brown, Jade McNelis, Stars, Land of Talk, Sarah Neufeld, Amon Tobin, Ismail Fencioglu, Shtreiml, Kaba Horo, Arboreal Quartet, Sean Craig Quintet, Gabriel Lambert Trio, André Leroux, François Bourassa, Guy Bélanger, Rick Haworth, Rita Chiarelli, Lonesome Paul, Dan Livingstone, Howard Levy, Bella Fleck, Rodney Brown, Damon Dowbak, Kim Erickson, Sienna Dahlen, Andrea Revel, and Dawn Tyler Watson.
+Sage has performed on both national and international stages and has performed and/or recorded with a multitude of groups/artists (see CV for highlights), including Life in Winter, Sage Reynolds Quartet, Thomas Hellman, Jordan Officer, Sage Reynolds- The Long Drift, Emilie Clepper, Andrea Lindsay, Notre Dame de Grass, Alejandra Ribera, Sussex/Rob Lutes, Katie Moore & Andrew Horton, Li’l Andy, Joe Grass, Courtney Wing, Matt Lipscombe, Julian Brown, Jade McNelis, Stars, Land of Talk, Sarah Neufeld, Amon Tobin, Ismail Fencioglu, Shtreiml, Kaba Horo, Arboreal Quartet, Sean Craig Quintet, Gabriel Lambert Trio, André Leroux, François Bourassa, Guy Bélanger, Rick Haworth, Rita Chiarelli, Lonesome Paul, Dan Livingstone, Howard Levy, Bella Fleck, Rodney Brown, Damon Dowbak, Kim Erickson, Sienna Dahlen, Andrea Revel, and Dawn Tyler Watson.
 Other musical activities include his composition projects, regular freelance gigging, and studio session work for albums/EPs/singles and film/TV, including remote sessions from his home studio (see Discography for examples).
-Sage composes/performs music for theatre & dance and is delving into the world of composition for film & television.
-Lately, he has been involved in various media composition projects and has started collaborating with other film composers, film directors, and television producers.
+Sage composes/performs music for theatre & dance and has started composing for film & television.
+Lately, he has been involved in various media composition projects and has started collaborating with other film composers.
 Sage is open to all types of projects/collaborations in the media composition world, such as scoring to picture and composing for games.

-Sage has performed extensively within the Province of Québec and elsewhere within Canada’s borders, including concerts and festival appearances in Ottawa, Toronto (including NXNE & Planet IndigenUS), Thunder Bay, Sudbury, Red Rock (Live from the Rock Folk Festival), Owen Sound (Summerfolk Music Festival), Winnipeg Folk Festival, Vancouver International Jazz Festival, and the Edmonton Folk Music Festival.
-He has performed internationally in locations such as Alaska, Central America, South & South East Asia, New York, NY, Merida, Mexico (at the 2005 Merida Jazz Festival Internacional), Austin, Texas (at the 2006 Folk Alliance conference), and Europe.
+In addition to his work in the Provinces of Ontario & Québec, Sage has performed elsewhere within Canada’s borders, including concerts and festival appearances in Ottawa, Toronto (including NXNE & Planet IndigenUS), Thunder Bay, Sudbury, Red Rock (Live from the Rock Folk Festival), Owen Sound (Summerfolk Music Festival), Winnipeg Folk Festival, Vancouver International Jazz Festival, and the Edmonton Folk Music Festival.
+He has performed internationally in locations such as Alaska, Central America, South & Southeast Asia, New York, NY, Merida, Mexico (at the 2005 Merida Jazz Festival Internacional), Austin, Texas (at the 2006 Folk Alliance conference), and Europe.

 Two of Sage’s main collaborative projects during the 2010s were with Thomas Hellman and Jordan Officer.
 With each artist he completed several recording projects (including composing the string arrangements and collaborating for the vocal/instrumental arrangements (with Olaf Gundel and Thomas Hellman) on Thomas’ latest album), staged multiple shows (often with stage direction by Brigitte Haentjens), and toured extensively in Québec, France, Ontario, Belgium, Switzerland, and Italy (over 150 shows to date for Thomas’ Rêves américains).
 Besides working with each bandleader, these projects gave Sage the opportunity to collaborate and perform with two other excellent musicians: Olaf Gundel (with Thomas Hellman) and Alain Bergé (with Jordan Officer).